Mutahir-15/Coding-Notes/01_agentic_ai/01_uv/Readme.md

 ## 📦 Installation

-You can install UV using the following command:
+You can install UV using the following commands:

 macOs and Linux:
 ```bash